-Starting my own journey to Yoga Practice in 2001, I watched many videos and was inspired by the show Yoga Zone.
+Starting my personal experience to a Yoga Practice in 2001, I watched many videos and was inspired by the show Yoga Zone.
 I decided to find a live local class to begin what has been an amazing journey.
 The Himalayan Institute of Buffalo was my first true traditional yoga experience.
 Rolf Solvic was the director at the time.
-One class with this soft spoken gentlemen and a spark ignite.
+One class with this soft spoken gentlemen and a spark ignited.
 I was invited to join their teacher training program in 2002.
 It was a year long study program.
 I Completed my 200 hours certification in 2003, and have continued to further my knowledge of Yoga ever since.
 As I feel, the best teacher is always a student.
 Attending The Yoga Conferences in Toronto gave me the opportunity learn of many other styles of yoga.
 Taking classes from Lilas Folan, Rodney Yee, Colleen Saidman, Jason Crandell, Seane Corn and many more.
 I became an Instructor to share with others what I have learned and experienced.
 In 2018 I completed a Restorative Teacher Training with Judith Hanson Lasater.
 I look forward to bringing this amazing practice to my students.

 My journey into yoga started with a Baron Baptiste video in my living room, looking for a way to get in shape.
 I had never practiced yoga before, had no clue what a down dog was and I did not even own a yoga mat.
 There was just something unique about this challenging style of yoga that made me want to learn more.